sfu-ireceptor/turnkey-service/README.md

 ```

 It is also important to note that the systemd ireceptor
 command will not rebuild new container instances.
+If you have followed this turnkey recipe, you should already have
+a set of docker containers to use.
+However, if you change your
-If you need to
+codebase, deployment configuration, etc. and therefore, need to
-build/rebuild a new set of containers, then you will need to start the
+build/rebuild a new set of containers, then (once again) you will need
-command manually from within the project subdirectory as follows:
+to run the build command manually from within the project subdirectory, as follows:

 ```
  $ sudo docker-compose -f run/docker-compose.yml build